kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 > **Description:** In this challenge, you will build your first program as a team.
 Every team member should still be on Zoom

 1. While sharing screen, the team scribe should create a repl in [Replit](https://replit.com/).
-Hit "create" on the top left, select "Python" under template, click "Create Repl"
+Log into Replit, hit "create" on the top left, select "Python" under template, click "Create Repl"
 2. Once repl has been created, click the `+Invite` button, generate a join link and share the link in zoom so that the the rest of the team can join and work together.
 3. All team members should join the Repl.